Why Prebiotics are So Important for Healthy Skin

 Nuts and Seeds: Almonds, walnuts, flaxseeds

 The fiber found in certain fruits and vegetables, such as asparagus, helps encourage the growth of our good gut microbes

-What other foods can help grow the good bacteria?
+What other foods can help the growth of good microbes?

 The major category of prebiotic foods are foods that are naturally rich in fiber.
 But research has found that other nutrients found in whole foods may also act as prebiotics.